|

 In the summer, I go out in the wilderness as much as I can.
 Of course, having spent so much time

-in the Tahoe Sierra and the surrounding areas, I know of many secret places where I can go on
+in the Tahoe Sierra and the surrounding areas, I know of some secret places where I can go on

 The first one is the story of me